grahamrobbo/MST2020/README.md

 ### Setup video

-This video shows how I would setup my development environment on a Windows machine.
+The following video shows how I would setup my development environment on a newly installed Windows machine.
 The process is almost identical for macOS.

 [![Setup development environment](img/install.png)](https://youtu.be/de6EdGJCj3I)